Arkay-1248/Do-Not-Go-Gentle/Readme.md

 Once you are ready to spawn in, hit the Enter key and select Continue.
 Good Luck!
 Also, don't forget to get some sleep.

 ## Adding mods to DNGG

-I have included Autobody AE for the purpose of giving people some sense of semi-realistic body variance, so any CBBE bodyslide you want to use will work by just installing it like a normal mod and then applying that body in the in-game menu.
-To open that in-game menu, press the ; button in game and choose your bodyslide.

 I know you may want to add some extra mods on top of this.
 I also know I will not stop you from doing so; therefore, I have to say that I can only help you to the fullest of my ability if you _have not_ added any mods.
 ENBs, racemenu presets, and cbbe bodyslide presets are an exception to this rule.